mqandil/pynance/README.md

 Optimzes Portfolio of Selected Publicly-Traded Stocks

-this is a work in progress!
+Note: this is a work in progress!